vuminhtue/SMU_Deep_Learning_Keras/_episodes/08-Tensorboard.md

 - TensorBoard is a visualization web app to get a better understanding of various parameters of the neural network model and its training metrics.
 - Such visualizations are quite useful when you are doing experiments with neural network models and want to keep a close watch on the related metrics.
-- It is open-source and is a part of the Tensorflow group.
+- It is open-source and is a part of the Tensorflow version 2+

 ## Some of the useful things you can do with TensorBoard includes: